Ex-KKK member denounces hate groups one year after Charlottesville

 “She was completely respectful to me and my fiancée the whole time,” he says of Khan.
 “And so that kind of got me thinking: She’s a really nice lady.
 Just because she’s got darker skin and believes in a different god than the god I believe in, why am I hating these people?”

 A few months later, Parker was still weighing those doubts when he saw an African-American neighbor having a cookout near the pool of his apartment complex.
-As the sun set and the crowd thinned, Parker and his then-girlfriend approached the man, Pastor William McKinnon III of All Saints Holiness Church.
+As the sun set and the crowd thinned, Parker and his then-girlfriend approached the man, William McKinnon III, a pastor at All Saints Holiness Church.

 Parker didn’t know McKinnon was a pastor at first, but says he knew there was something different about him.